Compare pet insurance for older cats

-Unfortunately some insurers won’t insure an animal which already has pre-existing conditions.
+- Pre-existing conditions – unfortunately some insurance providers won’t cover older cats who already have pre-existing conditions.
 Those that will insure your cat will almost certainly exclude any claims relating to those conditions.

-An excess is the amount of money you would have to pay before being able to claim on your insurance cover.
+- Excess – this is the amount you’d have to pay before being able to claim on your insurance cover.

 - What’s covered – in addition to the obvious vet bills, some policies will also: